With optimism, market starts 'race' to offer investments in the US

 With this, with a few clicks on the mobile application, even the investor with little money can now invest.
 With the dollar appreciated, the share price can be salty in reais.
 Considering the currency conversion, each share of the giant Amazon, for example, costs around R$ 700.

-According to Bruno Diniz, an expert in the sector and partner at consultancy Spiralem, new agreements are expected so that other platforms can couple direct investments to clients.
+According to Bruno Diniz, sector expert and partner at consultancy Spiralem, new agreements are expected so that other platforms can couple direct investments to clients.
 “Direct investment was previously something inaccessible to most individual investors.
 Today, the high interest rate scenario is pushing investors towards fixed income, but one path is portfolio dollarization and diversification,” he says.
 For him, this will be the new battleground where the investment market will fight.

 The new step of investment platforms was possible after a change in regulation in Brazil, which gave access to investments abroad also to small investors.
 Before, the Securities and Exchange Commission (CVM), in order to protect this group, placed barriers to investments in assets outside Brazil, making them available only to large investors.
 This ruler, previously high, no longer exists, with the reading that diversification is also beneficial to the small.